Viir/bots/guide/eve-online/developing-for-eve-online.md

 On that web page, we find a list of recent app-sessions, the last one at the top.

-Clicking on one of the sessions names brings us into the view of this particular session:
+Clicking on one of the sessions' names brings us into the view of this particular session:

 ![DevTools - initial view of a session](./../image/2020-07-18-botengine-devtools-session-init.png)